CloudSlang/docs/cloudslang_dsl_reference.rst

 ``public Map<String, String> doSomething(paramaters)`` and use the following annotations from ``com.hp.oo.sdk.content.annotations``:

-   -  @Action: specifies action information
+   -  @python_action: specifies action information

         - name: name of the action
         - outputs: array of ``@Output`` annotations